PoisotLab/ms_straight_lines/manuscript.md

 Constraints on food web structure are especially important for small communities.
-This is emphasized in +@fig:real_predict, which shows that all models other than the flexible links model fail to stay within realistic ecological constraints.
+This is emphasized in +@fig:real_predict, which shows that all models other than the flexible links model fail to stay within realistic ecological constraints when $S$ is small.
 The link-species scaling model made around 29% of unrealistic predictions of link numbers for every value of $S$ ($3 \leq S \leq 750$).
 The constant connectance and power law models, on the other hand, also produced unrealistic results but for small networks only: more than 20% were